KircleR2/tostomain/csrf-fix-instructions.md

 ## Long-term Solution

-The temporary exclusion of the `/api/register` and `/api/login` endpoints from CSRF verification is not recommended for production.
+The temporary exclusion of API endpoints from CSRF verification is not recommended for production.
 Once you confirm that the other fixes are working, remove these exceptions and ensure proper CSRF token handling.

+## Future Security Considerations

+1. **Implement SPA Authentication**

+   Consider implementing a more robust SPA authentication system using Laravel Sanctum's token-based authentication for API calls.

+2. **Implement API Versioning**

+   Consider implementing API versioning to better manage API changes and security updates.

+3. **Regular Security Audits**

+   Perform regular security audits to identify and fix potential security issues.